-Summer squash (Cucurbita pepo L.) is a hardy annual with prickly-haired petioles, orbicular, shallow- to deeply-lobed leaves and a cross-pollination-dependent monoecious flowering system.
+Summer squash (Cucurbita pepo L.) is a hardy annual with prickly-haired petioles, orbicular, shallow- to deeply-lobed leaves, and a cross-pollination-dependent monoecious flowering system.
 It develops as a compact, bushy plant with relatively small tendrils in temperate and subtropical climates with mild summers.
-Known by various names, including bush squash, vegetable marrow, zucchini, Vilayati Kaddu, Chappan Kaddu and Safed Kaddu (Thamburaj and Singh, 2001), the crop's primary economic significance stems from the ingestion of its tender fruits, which are prized for their great nutritional and therapeutic value.
-Numerous bioactive substances, including phenolics, flavonoids, amino acids, vitamins, carbohydrates and vital minerals, especially potassium, are included in summer squash's nutritional profile (Gramza-Michałowska and Kulczyński, 2019).
+Known by various names, including bush squash, vegetable marrow, zucchini, Vilayati Kaddu, Chappan Kaddu, and Safed Kaddu (Thamburaj and Singh, 2001), the crop's primary economic significance stems from the ingestion of its tender fruits, which are prized for their great nutritional and therapeutic value.
+Numerous bioactive substances, including phenolics, flavonoids, amino acids, vitamins, carbohydrates, and vital minerals, especially potassium, are included in summer squash's nutritional profile (Gramza-Michałowska and Kulczyński, 2019).
 The fruits are also low in calories, with about 17 kcal per 100 g of fresh weight, and high in dietary fiber (Tamer et al., 2010).
-Summer squash is one of several species in the Cucurbitaceae family that have been shown to have a variety of pharmacological qualities, including anti-inflammatory, anti-hypertensive, antitumor, antimutagenic, immunomodulatory, antibacterial, anti hypercholesterolemic, intestinal antiparasitic and antidiabetic effects (Kostalova et al., 2009).
-Summer squash's extremely low calorie content makes it a good choice for diets aimed at weight loss (Fageria et al., 2012).
-Essential nutrients such as vitamins A, C, niacin and folate, along with dietary fiber, are abundant in squash and are known to lower the risk of cardiovascular disease, cancer and inflammatory diseases like asthma and arthritis (Balluz et al., 2005).
+Summer squash is one of several species in the Cucurbitaceae family that have been shown to have a variety of pharmacological qualities, including anti-inflammatory, anti-hypertensive, antitumor, antimutagenic, immunomodulatory, antibacterial, anti hypercholesterolemic, intestinal antiparasitic, and antidiabetic effects (Kostalova et al., 2009).
+Summer squash's extremely low-calorie content makes it a good choice for diets aimed at weight loss (Fageria et al., 2012).
+Essential nutrients such as vitamins A, C, niacin, and folate, along with dietary fiber, are abundant in squash and are known to lower the risk of cardiovascular disease, cancer, and inflammatory diseases like asthma and arthritis (Balluz et al., 2005).

 Asia accounts for about half of the world's total area used for pumpkin and squash cultivation (Al Brifcany, 2015).
-Squash and pumpkin production in India was estimated to reach 2,703.61 thousand metric tonnes in 2023–2024 (NHB, 2024).
-About 3,200 hectares of summer squash are grown in the Kashmir region, producing 64,800 tonnes a year (Anonymous, 2024).
-Widely grown throughout India, this cucurbit thrives in moderate, humid climates and is distinguished by its quick growth and early maturity.
+Squash and pumpkin production in India were estimated to reach 2,703.61 thousand metric tonnes in 2023–2024 (NHB, 2024).
+Approximately 3,200 hectares of summer squash are cultivated in the Kashmir region, yielding 64,800 tonnes annually (Anonymous, 2024).
+Widely cultivated throughout India, this cucurbit thrives in moderate, humid climates and is characterized by its rapid growth and early maturity.
 The recommended temperature range for its typical growth and development is 16–27 °C. Summer squash's capacity for crop diversification and sustainable production is further enhanced by its ability to adapt to a variety of soil types, including marginal and less fertile soils.